Finding Maxima and Minima using Derivatives

 The Derivative of 14 − 10t is −10

-This means the slope is continually getting smaller (−10): traveling from left to right the slope starts out positive (the function rises), goes through zero (the flat point), and then the slope becomes negative (the function falls):
+This means the slope is continually getting smaller (−10): traveling from left to right the slope starts out positive (the function rises), goes through zero (the flat point), and then becomes negative (the function falls):

 slope positive then zero then negative